-In today’s collaborative way of working no sales manager or an individual account, executive closes a big sales deal solo.
-Indeed, the entire sales team collaborates with colleagues from marketing, product development, financial and legal departments that are growing business and building relationships with customers.
+In today’s collaborative way of working, no sales manager or an account executive closes a big deal solo.
+The entire sales team collaborates with colleagues from marketing, product development, financial and legal departments that are growing business and building relationships with customers.
 Therefore, companies develop a new way of working by integrating additional tools and software to streamline processes and align colleagues even if they work in different business units or remotely.
 This article describes how to improve your sales collaboration in Microsoft Teams and Salesforce by building automated flows in Power Automate.

 - Why do you need to build flows in Power Automate?